brownplt/pyret.org/src/pyret-code/index.md

 Yes in that, broadly speaking, we view what we are doing as very much a research effort.
-We have specific, novel goals in mind (some of which we've described above), and finding good solutions to achieve those goals will require innovation.
+We have specific, novel goals in mind (some of which we've described elsewhere in this document), and finding good solutions to achieve those goals will require innovation.
 This is the very essence of research.
 Some of that research is on the curricular side, though, and may not require any language innovation.
 Indeed, as much as possible